sleekits/sleekits.github.io/_posts/2021-04-11-trading-strategy-optimization.md

 ### Data Acquisition

 The raw material for Machine Learning is data, which is defined by the  key performance indicators (KPIs) produced by a trading strategy over a given period.
 Several trading platforms, such as [TradingView](https://www.tradingview.com/gopro/?share_your_love=sleekits), provide a set of [indicators](https://www.tradingview.com/support/solutions/43000561856-how-are-strategy-tester-report-values-calculated-and-what-do-they-mean/) to assess how effective your strategy is: net profit, percent profitable, profit factor and the like.
 All these KPIs help us to quantify the strategy outcome over time for a particular asset.
 We can combine the inputs' value with the KPIs to produce a predictive ML model, assess the stability of the strategy and optimize the performance.
-The sleekits team has developed a software solution to perform the data acquisition model shown in the figure below.
-The solution collects the inputs that define the strategy for a target asset (e.g. BTC) and the resulting KPIs from the strategy execution over a testing period.
+The sleekits team has developed a Robotic Process Automation (RPA) Solution to perform the data acquisition model shown in the figure below.
+The RPA solution collects the inputs that define the strategy for a target asset (e.g. BTC) and the resulting KPIs from the strategy execution over a testing period.
 The data acquisiton solution can be configured to run automatically for a predefined number of times or until a stop criterion is reached.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/strategy-optimization/sleekits-data-acquisition.png" alt="">
   <figcaption>Data Acquisition Model</figcaption>
 </figure>

+### ML Modeling

+images of coefficients, example of strategy analysis

 ### Numerical Optimization

-Genetic algorithms and numerical optimization.
+Genetic algorithms and search optimization

 ### Testing